 Same as where you live, having a job before arriving will either be a necessity to qualify for a visa or just an enormous advantage to anyone who moves to Australia.
 If you can get a contract before leaving China then it will really be of benefit.

 Once you arrive get all the things you need to live as soon as possible.
 Be it furniture, setting up maintenance bills, transport etc. get it all done immediately.
 Don’t forget things such as your television and all the white goods you will require.
-If you are unsure of how to set up your television services, companies such as Antenna Plus will be more than happy to help and items such as fridges, freezers and the like will be readily available either online or in local shops wherever you live.
+If you are unsure of how to set up your television services, many companies will be more than happy to help and items such as fridges, freezers and the like will be readily available either online or in local shops wherever you live.
 Get all of these things and you will feel at home in no time.